mcmaniou/Enrichment-Analysis-Per-TADs/README.md

 ## Data

-The raw sample input data used in this project were provided by the Institute of Applied Biosciences (INAB), Centre for Research and Technology Hellas (CERTH) and then processed with the open-source tool TnterTADs (https://github.com/nikopech/InterTADs).
+The raw sample input data used in this project were provided by the Institute of Applied Biosciences (INAB), Centre for Research and Technology Hellas (CERTH) and then processed with the open-source tool [InterTADs](https://github.com/nikopech/InterTADs).

 ## License